Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Cooperating with Surveys and Inspections

-Your role during this phase is to facilitate access to your property for these inspections.
-Your Access Agreement should require the developer to provide you with copies of all third-party reports and data they generate (such as surveys, environmental assessments, and geotechnical reports), especially in the event the contract is terminated.
-This information could be invaluable for your next negotiation.
+Your role during this phase is to facilitate access to your property for these inspections while protecting your interests.
+Your Access Agreement should require the developer to provide you with copies of all third-party reports and data they generate—surveys, environmental assessments, geotechnical reports, traffic studies, and engineering feasibility analyses—especially in the event the contract is terminated.

 Negotiating with Developers